eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-14_welcoming-the-welcome-bot-and-a-new-user-it-welcomed-15-sbds-each-for-welcomebot-and-pamanbear-surprise.md

 - - -

-This page is synchronized from the post: [Welcoming the Welcome Bot and A New User it Welcomed - 15 SBDs each for @welcomebot and @pamanbear (Surprise!!)](https://steemit.com/@deanliu/welcoming-the-welcome-bot-and-a-new-user-it-welcomed-15-sbds-each-for-welcomebot-and-pamanbear-surprise)
+This page is synchronized from the post: ['Welcoming the Welcome Bot and A New User it Welcomed - 15 SBDs each for @welcomebot and @pamanbear (Surprise!!)'](https://steemit.com/@deanliu/welcoming-the-welcome-bot-and-a-new-user-it-welcomed-15-sbds-each-for-welcomebot-and-pamanbear-surprise)